seasonedcc/composable-functions/migrating-df.md

 }
 ```

-If you'd rather have an object instead of a tuple (similar to the `merge` function), you can use the `map` and `mergeObjects` functions like so:
+If you'd rather have an object instead of a tuple, you can use the `map` and `mergeObjects` functions like so:

 ```ts
 import { mergeObjects } from 'composable-functions'